trailofbits/polytracker/README.md

 </p>
 <br />

 PolyTracker is a tool for the _Automated Lexical Annotation and Navigation of Parsers_, a backronym devised solely for the purpose of referring to it as _The ALAN Parsers Project_.
 It is a an LLVM pass that instruments the programs it compiles to track which bytes of an input file are operated on by which functions.
 It outputs a JSON file containing the function-to-input-bytes mapping.
 Unlike dynamic instrumentation alternatives like [Taintgrind](https://github.com/wmkhoo/taintgrind), PolyTracker imposes negligible performance overhead for almost all inputs, and is capable of tracking every byte of input at once.
+PolyTracker started as a fork of the LLVM DataFlowSanitizer and takes much inspiration from the [Angora Fuzzer.](https://github.com/AngoraFuzzer/Angora)

 PolyTracker can be used in conjunction with [PolyFile](https://github.com/trailofbits/polyfile) to automatically determine the semantic purpose of the functions in a parser.